bytecascade11/nnnnnn/src/content/post/iphone-14-vs-iphone-15-vs-iphone-16-2025.md

 ---
-title: "iPhone 14 vs iPhone 15 vs iPhone 16 in 2025 – Which One Is Still Worth Buying?"
+title: "iPhone 14 vs 15 vs 16 in 2025 – Which Is Still Worth It?"
-description: "Real-world battery, camera, and performance comparison after using all three in Nigeria for months.
-No specs sheet nonsense — just the truth."
+description: "Real-world battery, camera, and performance comparison after months of daily use in Nigeria.
+No spec-sheet lies — just the truth."
 publishDate: "2025-12-30"
 updatedDate: "2025-12-30"
 tags: